My unforgettable Experience in Nepal

 October 16

-The a little awkward animations for safety in the Turkish plane.
+The a few awkward animations for safety in the Turkish plane.
 Istanbul.
 Gigantic airport.
 Endless.
 But then you fly.
-The lights of the city beneath you in the dark.
+The lights of the city are beneath you in the dark.
 Stewards with breakfast at 3 in the morning.
 We take wine.
 Sleep curled up till the first light.
 The first mountains.
 Rows of little houses on the edges.
 Kathmandu valley.
-An overtired row for the slow, slow, slow customs. you’ve got visa, tests, permits, filled in forms, still… Our guide, outside, waited for an hour and a half, before, swaying with his paper ‘Rob and Godie welcome’, he could catch us.
+An overtired row for the slow, slow, slow customs.
+You’ve got a visa, tests, permits, filled-in forms, still… Our guide, outside, waited for an hour and a half before, swaying with his paper ‘Rob and Godie welcome’, he could catch us.

-Shawls to bless our arrival and in a taxivan, hardly able to manage the alleys leading to our hostel.
-Thamel, the tourist quarter, with but a few tourists.
-A heap of alleys, little shops, a sort of café’s.
-Our hostel nice, quiet, and a little run down, as you would expect.
+Shawls to bless our arrival, and in a taxi, hardly able to manage the alleys leading to our hostel.
+Thamel, the tourist quarter, has but a few tourists.
+A heap of alleys, little shops, and a sort of café.
+Our hostel is nice, quiet, and a little run-down, as you would expect.
 Felice and Sanna have been here too.
 The contact with our guide Raby is fine.
-We take breakfast, drink coffee and lemonade.
+We take breakfast, drink coffee, and lemonade.
 We look for the restaurant Felice and Sanna advised.
-It is quiet there, festival, no tourists.
-Felice was here, with here friend, during the earthquake.
+It is quiet there, a festival, no tourists.
+Felice was here, with her friend, during the earthquake.
 The panic, trying to get a flight, then.

 A reminiscence that stays.
 Everywhere you see heaps of stone, holes on the sides of the streets.
 But the city is alive.
 At night we look for a restaurant.
 On the roof of a hotel.
 Closed because of the festival.
 We sit in the lobby with our telephones.
 Are invited to go up after all.
 Only Nepali on the roof, with a buffet of fried rice and potato curry.
 Bottle of beer.
 Super.
 Outside again the rather neurotic honking of motors and small cars.
 Maybe you get used to that.
 We see a café with Illy coffee, enjoy that, and a smoking brownie.
 On the way to tomorrow.